gill0602/DeployFlow/README.md

-A scalable project deployment pipeline made using AWS, Docker, Redis, Kafka, Clickhouse and various other technologies.
-The pipeline takes the URL of Github repository as an input and hosts the project.
+Enter the URL of the Github repository of the project which you want to host using the DeployFlow , the scalable Project Deployment Pipeline.